ComputerGuy980/keyshell/README.md

 # keyshell
-Yet another HID keyboard gadget script, made for Raspberry Pi Zero W.
+An HID keyboard gadget script, made for injecting text in real time with a Raspberry Pi Zero W.

 The intention of this project is to make it very easy to remotely connect (generally <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/README.md">ssh</a>) into your Pi Zero and encode and send groups of keystrokes to the host machine in real time.

-If you are using the pi as, say, a wifi AP for control (I do, for use anywhere) then you cannot use "git clone".
-Therefore, have to copy the files to /home/pi on the MicroSD card, or use <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md">scp</a> and the like.

 Written in Python.